-School Medical Officer/GP: - Dr Tracey Largent

-Senior School Nurse: - Mrs Juliet Dixon
+School Medical Officer/GP: - The Swan Practice, Buckingham, Senior School Nurse: - Mrs Juliet Dixon

 - Medical care of all students at Thornton College is provided under the NHS by a General Practitioner from Swan House Practice in Buckingham.
-Dr Tracey Largent is the School Medical Officer, who visits the school once a week on a Tuesday morning as required.
-Other appointments can be made at the GP surgery. - All students are offered personal accident and dental insurance cover when they join the school - Students, both day and boarding, may attend the Health Centre for routine health advice or treatment between the hours of 08.30 16.30 but attempting to avoid lessons or school activity time.
+Emergency and routine appointments can be made at the GP surgery. - All students are offered personal accident and dental insurance cover when they join the school - Students, both day and boarding, may attend the Health Centre for routine health advice or treatment between the hours of 08.30 16.30 but attempting to avoid lessons or school activity time.
 If they need urgent or emergency treatment they can attend at any time. - Staff may attend the Health Centre during school hours for medical advice and/or treatment.